Richard Thompson (musician): Retrospectives and tributes

 There are a number of retrospective collections of Thompson's work, many containing material which is unavailable elsewhere.
 1976's (guitar, vocal) was a collection of unreleased material from the previous eight years of Thompson's appearances on the Island label.
 The 3-CD set Watching the Dark combines his better-known songs and previously unreleased live and studio tracks.
 Action Packed is a compilation of tracks from his Capitol releases, plus three hard-to-find songs.
 Finally, in 2006, the independent label Free Reed released RT- The Life and Music of Richard Thompson, a 5-CD box set consisting almost entirely of previously unreleased performances of songs from throughout Thompson's long career.

-Thompson's songs have been extensively covered; for example, Dimming of the Day has been performed by artists such as The Neville Brothers, Bonnie Raitt, Emmylou Harris, David Gilmour, The Blind Boys of Alabama, June Tabor, The Corrs and Alison Krauss and Union Station.
+Thompson's songs have been extensively covered; for example, Dimming of the Day has been performed by artists such as The Neville Brothers, Bonnie Raitt, Emmylou Harris, David Gilmour, The Blind Boys of Alabama, June Tabor, The Corrs and Alison Krauss & Union Station.
 There have been several tribute compilations of other artists' interpretations of his work, including: Capitol's Beat the Retreat: Songs by Richard Thompson and Green Linnet's The World Is a Wonderful Place: The Songs of Richard Thompson, both released in 1994.

 Playing style

 Thompson makes use of the "pick and fingers" technique (sometimes referred to as "hybrid picking") where he plays bass notes and rhythm with a pick between his first finger and thumb, and adds melody and punctuation by plucking the treble strings with his fingers.
 He also makes use of different guitar tunings, such as (low to high) CGDGBE, DADGBE, DADGAD, and more.
 This enables him to adapt traditional songs, as on Strict Tempo! and 1000 Years of Popular Music.
-Thompson occasionally makes use of a thumb-pick, playing in fingerstyle, the most notable example being on the motorcycle ballad "1952 Vincent Black Lightning."
+Thompson occasionally makes use of a thumb-pick, playing in fingerstyle, the most notable example being on the motorcycle ballad "1952 Vincent Black Lightning".